rsqn/jjst/README.md

 What does this do?
 ==================

-Compiling and then caching aggregated content at runtime means you can

 - Aggregates and delivers Javascript sources into a single file at runtime
  - So your aggregation works the same way for dev, test, prod
 - Compiles the aggregated file using clojure